-My first son, I’ll call Micah, is about to marry a wonderful woman next week.
+My first son, I’ll call Micah, married a wonderful woman.
 I am thrilled and overjoyed by the love, strength, and support they give each other.
-I have a second son, I’ll call Jonah, whom I adopted, earlier this year.
-He has been married about twelve years to a wonderful woman also and they have a beautiful baby.
+I have a second son, I’ll call Jonah, whom I adopted several years ago.
+He has been married about fourteen years, also to a wonderful woman and they have two sons.

 The story of my two sons’ relationship is this.
 While Micah was in high school, Jonah was in junior high.
 At different times they each spontaneously helped each other when one was confronted by bullying or meanness from other kids on the school bus on the way to and from school.

 Jonah had a difficult childhood and did not receive the love he should have gotten from his parents.
 He came home with Micah many times after school.
 I fixed snacks for him and treated him like a second son when he came over.
 He and Micah called each other “Bro” since those days in high school.
 Jonah also called me, Mom.

 My husband and Jonah talked on the phone many times when I was at work on the night shift and helped him learn how to think about things, how to study and gave general fatherly advice.